-There are plenty of 5 star resorts in Bali like this example that will cater to your every want and need.
+There are plenty of 5 star resorts in Bali that will cater to your every want and need.
 Yet perhaps known as the most hip of the resorts, Seminyak offers guests everything from a gorgeous beach to boutique hotels and shops.
 This might be the ideal spot for you if you are looking to while away the daylight hours sunbathing before hitting the trendy clubs in the evening.
 When you have 5 star resorts on hand, you can also expect there to be some pretty amazing spas to try out, so see if you can find somewhere that appeals to your craving for relaxation.

 Eating a meal turns into a culinary adventure in Bali as you will be able to try everything from Thai, Indonesian and East Javanese.
 There are some delicious ingredients favoured here such as lobster, suckling pig, banana flowers, palm hearts and glass noodles.
 When you aren’t scoffing down some local cuisine, make sure to try snorkelling, diving or surfing for a bit of calorie burning.
 Of course, you might also want to check out the temples and shrines mentioned previously as they are both beautiful and breath-taking.